Final Revision of Abstracts

 1. General remarks

 1.1.
-The word limit for paper abstracts is 1,500 words and 750 words for posters, not including references.
-Abstracts exceeding this limit will be returned.
+The word limit for abstracts is specified in the Call for Papers.
+Abstracts exceeding the specified limit will be returned.

 1.2.
 Images should be supplied at 300 dpi and uncompressed where possible.
 Screenshots will normally be the only exception, and these should be supplied at the highest possible resolution.
 Acceptable formats include TIFF, JPEG and PNG.